jfilby/nexus/docs/install.md

 ## Install the Nimble Package

+Nim comes with the Nimble package manager.

-Install Nexus Nimble package with:
+Install the Nexus package with:

 ```
 nimble install nexus